awsdocs/iam-user-guide/doc_source/list_awsglue.md

 ## Actions Defined by AWS Glue<a name="awsglue-actions-as-permissions"></a>

 You can specify the following actions in the `Action` element of an IAM policy statement\.
-By using policies, you define the permissions for anyone performing an operation in AWS\.
+Use policies to grant permissions to perform an operation in AWS\.
 When you use an action in a policy, you usually allow or deny access to the API operation or CLI command with the same name\.
 However, in some cases, a single action controls access to more than one operation\.
 Alternatively, some operations require several different actions\.

+The **Resource** column indicates whether each action supports resource\-level permissions\.
+If there is no value for this column, you must specify all resources \("\*"\) in the `Resource` element of your policy statement\.
+If the column includes a resource type, then you can specify an ARN of that type in a statement with that action\.
+Required resources are indicated in the table with an asterisk \(\*\)\.
+If you specify a resource\-level permission ARN in a statement using this action, then it must be of this type\.
+Some actions support multiple resource types\.
+If the resource type is optional \(not indicated as required\), then you can choose to use one but not the other\.

 For details about the columns in the following table, see [The Actions Table](reference_policies_actions-resources-contextkeys.md#actions_table)\.

 ****